-Transfer Print is the process where a transfer is produced, then heat pressed at a set temperature onto a garment.
-Using up to date computer software, a design is initially created then either cut from vinyl, or used to produce a heat reactive transfer ready for print.
-Once ready, the transfer is then heat pressed, at a controlled pressure and temperature, to fuse it to the garment (like a big iron) and can be from a single colour, to a full colour design.
-There is normally no initial set up charge for transfer printing.
+Once the design is created, it is then cut from vinyl, or used to produce a heat reactive transfer ready for print.
+Transfer print can be used to print one colour designs right up to a full colour print.
+The transfer is then heat pressed, at a controlled pressure and temperature, to fuse it to the garment.
+Typically there is normally no initial set up charge for transfer printing.

 There are no minimum order quantities for the transfer print process, however there are limitations to full colour production and the amount of detail due to the cutting process.
 Speak to a member of the the team who will be happy to answer any questions.
 Transfer Printing is suited to most types of clothing, although due to the nature of print, we would advise against fleece due to the high pile and uneven surface area.

 Perfect cost effective print process for multiple garments with the same design.